AswinYokesh/NASSCOM/README.md

 Typical Package Structure
 The top part of the slide illustrates the basic layers of a typical semiconductor package, acting as a bridge between the tiny, delicate die and the larger System Board (PCB).

-Die: This is the bare silicon chip, the heart of the integrated circuit.
+**Die**: This is the bare silicon chip, the heart of the integrated circuit.
 It contains all the microscopic transistors and circuitry that perform the chip's function.
 It's extremely sensitive and fragile.

-Carrier: Also known as the substrate, this is the small circuit board inside the package.
+**Carrier:** Also known as the substrate, this is the small circuit board inside the package.
 It provides the base for the die and contains the internal wiring (Die-to-carrier interconnections) that routes signals from the die to the outside of the package.

-Mold Compound: This is the hard plastic or ceramic material that encapsulates the die and carrier.
+**Mold Compound**: This is the hard plastic or ceramic material that encapsulates the die and carrier.
 Its primary job is to protect the die from physical damage, moisture, and corrosion.
 It is the sealed shell of the package.

-Carrier to Board Interconnections: These are the external connections on the package that allow it to be mounted and electrically connected to the final product's main circuit board.
+**Carrier to Board Interconnections**: These are the external connections on the package that allow it to be mounted and electrically connected to the final product's main circuit board.
 These connections can be pins, solder balls, or pads.

-Common Package Types
+C**ommon Package Types**
 The bottom part of the image shows several examples of semiconductor packages, categorized by how they are mounted onto a PCB.

-1. Through-hole Mounting
+**1. Through-hole Mounting**
 This older technology involves inserting component leads (pins) through holes in the PCB.
 The leads are then soldered on the other side.
 These packages are typically larger and more robust.

-DIP (Dual In-line Package): This package has two parallel rows of pins.
+**DIP (Dual In-line Package)**: This package has two parallel rows of pins.
 It's commonly found in older electronics and hobbyist projects. * TO (Transistor Outline): A standard package for transistors and some integrated circuits, often used for power components due to its heat-dissipating metal tab.

-PGA (Pin Grid Array): A package with an array of pins on its underside.
+**PGA (Pin Grid Array)**: A package with an array of pins on its underside.
 It's often used for CPUs and other high-pin-count devices.

-2. Surface Mount Technology (SMT)
+**2. Surface Mount Technology (SMT)**
 This is the modern standard, where components are soldered directly onto pads on the surface of the PCB, eliminating the need for through-holes.
 SMT allows for smaller, more densely packed circuit boards and automated assembly.

-QFN (Quad Flat No-lead): A small, square package with no leads extending from the body.
+**QFN (Quad Flat No-lead)**: A small, square package with no leads extending from the body.
 Connections are made through pads on the bottom edge.

-QFP (Quad Flat Package): Similar to QFN, but with leads extending from all four sides.
+**QFP (Quad Flat Package)**: Similar to QFN, but with leads extending from all four sides.
 It's used for microcontrollers and other ICs.

-LGA (Land Grid Array): A package with an array of flat pads instead of pins, which make contact with spring-loaded pins on the socket.
+**LGA (Land Grid Array)**: A package with an array of flat pads instead of pins, which make contact with spring-loaded pins on the socket.
 Used for CPUs like Intel's.

-CSP (Chip Scale Package): A very small package where the size is almost the same as the die itself.
+**CSP (Chip Scale Package)**: A very small package where the size is almost the same as the die itself.
 It's ideal for small, portable devices like smartphones.

-MCM (Multi-Chip Module): A package that contains two or more bare dies inside.
+**MCM (Multi-Chip Module)**: A package that contains two or more bare dies inside.
 This allows different types of chips (e.g., CPU and memory) to be placed close together, improving performance.
 The Intel Broadwell example shows two dies within one package.

-PoP (Package on Package): A specialized type of SMT where one package is stacked on top of another.
+**PoP (Package on Package)**: A specialized type of SMT where one package is stacked on top of another.
 This saves space and is often used for stacking memory on top of a processor.

-CoWoS (Chip on Wafer on Substrate): An advanced 2.5D packaging technology, like the Nvidia H100 example.
+**CoWoS (Chip on Wafer on Substrate)**: An advanced 2.5D packaging technology, like the Nvidia H100 example.
 It places multiple chips side-by-side on a silicon interposer, which is then mounted on a larger substrate.
 This technology allows for very high-density interconnections between chips, crucial for high-performance computing and AI accelerators.

 <img width="1920" height="1080" alt="Screenshot 2025-08-22 212920" src="https://github.com/user-attachments/assets/a47fc67e-d13a-401c-b7ff-b7c10fe5e0d1" />
-Leadframe-based Packages
+**Leadframe-based Packages**
 This is a traditional and cost-effective packaging method.
 A leadframe is a thin metal frame that holds the die and provides the electrical connections to the outside world.

 DIP (Dual In-line Package): This package uses a leadframe where the die is attached to a central pad.
 Gold wire bonds connect the die to the leadframe's "fingers," which become the external pins.
 A plastic mold compound covers the entire assembly.

 QFN (Quad Flat No-lead) & QFP (Quad Flat Package): These are more modern, surface-mount versions of leadframe packages.
 The die is attached to a leadframe, wire-bonded, and then molded.
 The QFN has exposed pads on the bottom instead of leads, while the QFP has leads extending from the sides.
 The image shows the internal structure of these, highlighting the leadframe's role.

-Laminate Substrate Packages
+**Laminate Substrate Packages**
 In this advanced method, the leadframe is replaced by a multi-layer laminate substrate, which is essentially a small, high-density circuit board.
 This allows for more complex routing and higher pin counts.

 Wire bond PBGA (Plastic Ball Grid Array): The die is wire-bonded to a laminate substrate.
 The bottom of the substrate has a grid of solder balls that connect to the final circuit board.
 This is an improvement over leadframe packages, allowing for higher pin counts.